 Want to invest in municipal bonds?
 Sign up for Neighborly today.

 Do a Whole Bunch of Little Things That Count

 Still not sure where to start?
 Helping your community doesn’t have to entail a grand gesture.
 There are plenty of small steps you can take to make a difference in the lives of those around you:

 - Don’t pass by that homeless person on the corner – offer them a warm cup of soup.

 - Commit to keeping your local streets clean – keep that used candy wrapper in your pocket if you can’t find a trash can.

 - Be that person who lets a frazzled mom holding a child ahead of you on the checkout line at the grocery store.

 Remember, if you’re committed to helping the community you live in, the most important thing to do is to take action.
 Decide that you’re tired of sitting around wondering how to help your community and instead choose an action item, even if just one, and move on it immediately.
 Whether you invest money, energy, or time in the place you call home, the sooner you get involved, the better you’ll feel about your community and the brighter its prospects will look.

 Have you been involved in community projects you’re proud of?
-Share your stories in the comments below or email firstname.lastname@example.org.
+Share your stories by emailing us at firstname.lastname@example.org.

 The content Neighborly publishes should not be construed as investment advice.
 The information provided is for general purposes only and no representation or warranty, express or implied, is made or is to be inferred as to the accuracy, reliability, timeliness or completeness of any such information.
 Securities are offered by Neighborly Securities, member FINRA, SIPC and registered with the MSRB.
 Before investing, consider your investment objectives.
 Learn more by reading our terms of service.